Home

 Palazzetto Cenci

-The Cenci owned several other buildings near their main palace.
-Palazzetto Cenci was designed by Martino Longhi il Vecchio in 1579.
+The Cenci built a small palace near Monte de' Cenci which was linked to the main one by an arch.
+Palazzetto Cenci has a neat Renaissance design by Martino Longhi il Vecchio.
 In the courtyard there is an interesting loggia with a design (serliana) mainly used for windows.

-S. Maria in Publicolis is a little church built near their palace by the Santacroce, who claimed to descend from Publio Valerio Publicola, a Roman consul who in 509 BC promulgated laws in favour of the lower classes.
+S. Maria in Publicolis is a small church built near their palace by the Santacroce, who claimed to descend from Publio Valerio Publicola, a Roman consul who in 509 BC promulgated laws in favour of the lower classes.
 You may wish to see the Monument to Marquis Antonio Publicola Santacroce and his wife Girolama Nari by Lorenzo Ottoni inside the church.
+The elegant façade was designed by Giovanni Antonio de' Rossi in 1643.

 S. Maria in Cacaberis (the corrupted name of a Roman copper vase) (also known as S. Maria dei Calderari) is a church pulled down in 1881.
-Its portico made use of structures of an ancient Roman building, thought to be part of Crypta Balbi, a small theatre.
-Recent excavations have identified the remains of Crypta Balbi between Palazzo Caetani and S. Stanislao dei Polacchi, so the origin of these massive travertine columns is still uncertain.
+Its portico made use of structures of an ancient Roman building, which has not yet been identified.
 The name of a short street departing from Via Arenula is the only remaining reference to the church (calderari = makers of cauldrons).

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: